agntux/docs/content/02-current-state/02-history.md

 ## Adoption by OpenAI

 The **OpenAI Apps SDK** further validated the demand for rich UI experiences within conversational AI interfaces.
-OpenAI built their Apps SDK using MCP as its backbone, enabling developers to create interactive applications inside ChatGPT.
+The Apps SDK is largely based on MCP-UI, with OpenAI building their platform using MCP as its backbone and adopting the patterns and concepts pioneered by the MCP-UI project.

+To enable interoperability between MCP-UI apps and ChatGPT, the MCP-UI team built an adapter that allows MCP-UI HTML widgets to run inside ChatGPT.
+The [Apps SDK adapter](https://mcpui.dev/guide/apps-sdk) in `@mcp-ui/server` automatically translates MCP-UI primitives to Apps SDK compatible code, enabling developers to build apps that work with both MCP-UI hosts and ChatGPT without requiring separate implementations.

 This adoption by a major platform provider signaled strong industry interest and helped establish UI capabilities as a core feature rather than an experimental add-on.